sinistersnare/sinistersnare.github.io/content/post/03-robson-tree-traversal.md

 # Stackless Traversals #

-The standard tree traversal uses a stack.
-In the algorithm above, the stack used is implicit, the program stack.
-A stack is a data-structure that can be thought of like a stack of plates.
-You can only access the one on top, and you can only add one to the top.
-To get to the bottom, you must 'pop' plates off of the stack until you get to the desired plate. '_The_ stack' refers to a computer programs internal stack.
-This structure tracks a functions local variables, or where to return to. '_The_ stack' is a stack, so we must keep it in mind when performing algorithmic analysis.
+When we use that standard traversal algorithm, we utilize the power of stacks!
+Stacks are a wonderful and simple datastructure.
+Imagine first: a _stack_ of plates in your cupboard.
+You cant pick a plate from the center of that stack, you must go from the top.
+This Last-In-First-Out ordering is great for traversing trees too!
+Now, lets imagine the left-edge of the tree to be our plate-stack.
+As we traverse down, we push nodes onto the stack.
+When we reach the bottom of the tree, we need a way to get back up.
+The solution is to simply 'pop' off the node-stack, and then we are at the `second-to-last` node!

+Next, we go right.
+Add the right-child of the `second-to-last` node to the stack.
+We now have to traverse that sub-tree, the same way as before, all the way to the left, til we reach the bottom.
+Eventually, after going up and right, and down and left enough, we will have traversed the entire tree.
+And now we hve it, a semi-rigorous explanation of stackful tree traversals!

+You can re-write that code in the previous section to use an explicit stack, if you wanted.
+It is still there, however, implicitly.
+When a function recurses, it uses a computers internal stack to store information about the current function running.
+When we go down the tree, we add a 'stack-frame', which we use to traverse the tree.

-You can re-write that algorithm to use an explicit stack, but it is there no matter how you look at it.
-Of course, there is nothing wrong with using a stack.
-Using stacks grant quite an intuitive model for beginner programmers to grok.
+Stacks are amazing!
+Using a stack grants quite an intuitive model for beginner programmers to grok.
 For a long time, we only knew how to traverse trees using stacks.
-Computer scientists felt this was a silly limitation, and sought to fix that.
+It was a sad world though.
+Punch-cards, no Wikipedia, and Algol...
+I shudder at the very thought.
+Anyways, computer scientists felt this was a silly limitation, and sought to fix that, creating the world we see today through their hatred of stacks.

 In 1968, famous computer scientist Donald Knuth gave his community a problem.
 He wanted an algorithm for traversing trees without using a stack, which does not modify the tree in any way.
 I will present two algorithms that were not the first, nor the best methods for traversing trees.
 I like them, though, and feel like they provide some good ideas for computer scientists to learn from.